Parida Tantiwasasdakran

 $10K.
 Make our dreams happen in a jiffy and get credited as Executive Producer on the film.
 Your name comes up before anyone else's in the credits and you are recognized as the god-like reason the film gets made.
 In addition to: link to first cut, set visit; cameo, free tickets and invitation to our Los Angeles premiere; script preview; signed copy of script & poster; festival t-shirt; your name next to the word "angel" on my bedpost.

 $5K.
-Credit as a mighty Co-Producer following the Executive Producer; link to first cut; set visit; cameo; free tickets and invite to our Los Angeles premiere; script preview; signed copy of script & poster; festival t-shirt; tattoo of your face on my arm (just kidding).
+Credit as a mighty Associate Producer – a major reason the film gets made.
+Set visit; free tickets and invite to our Los Angeles premiere; script preview; signed copy of script & poster; festival t-shirt; tattoo of your face on my arm (just kidding).

 $1K.
-Set visit, full script preview; free tickets and invite to our Los Angeles premiere; special thanks in the film's credits; festival t-shirt.
+Set visit, full script preview; free tickets and invite to our Los Angeles premiere; special thanks in the film's credits.

 $500.
 Free tickets to our Los Angeles premiere & special thanks in the film's credits.